 Celebrating non-white culture is not racist

 Since Black History Month was established or Black Entertainment Television (BET) was created, critics have asked why there is no white equivalent in US society.
 That is because there is no need.
 Caucasians have been the majority race throughout American history, driving the cultural narrative.
-Besides, in pop culture, there exists what’s called the “white savior complex,” where white characters in moves are depicted as good guys who save people of color from oppression.
+Besides, in pop culture, there exists what’s called the “white savior complex,” where white characters in moves are depicted as good guys who save people of color from oppression (like in The Help, Green Book, and The Blindside, just to name a few.)
 This narrative is obviously not always the case, and networks like BET are an important cultural way for African Americans to authentically tell and share their own stories.

 Similar to religious or other cultural groups, some conversations within the African American community need to be held in a setting directed at a specific audience.
 Social groups in high schools and on college campuses, like black student unions, are important for African Americans to discuss issues like discrimination and racism they face in their own lives without the intrusion of white observers who live a totally different experience.